 - apply the paint on the ceiling first

 - wait for 24 hours to dry the paint

-- apply the painter’s tape to the edges of ceiling
+- apply the painter’s tape to the edges of the ceiling

-- then apply the paint on your walls
+- then apply the paint to your walls

-Based on the surface you are working on, choose the one that is specifically designed for the specific application.
+Based on the surface you are working on, choose the one specifically designed for the specific application.

 3M, for example, recommends using ScotchBlue™ WALLS + WOOD FLOORS Painter’s Tape when you want to mask wood floors for staining or painting.